 by Marc M. Batschkus and Clay Teramo – CEO The Data Media Source, San Jose, California LTO Tape is an excellent storage media, but what to do when tape sets are replaced or no longer needed?
 We recently learned of

 By David Fox LTFS brings together the convenience and familiarity of a removable disk, with the capacity, reliability and price-per-terabyte of tape.
-Since P5 version 5.6 now supports LTFS, this article looks at the reasons LTFS exists
+Since P5 version 5.6 now supports LTFS, this article looks at the reasons LTFS exists along with some

 Text by Dr. Marc M. BatschkusInfographic by Lana Tannir LTO Tape is more attractive than ever and applicable in more circumstances.
 In rapid succession, LTO-8 has quickly appeared in addition to the already impressive LTO-7 tape standard.
 The market’s drive